 Make sure to drink plenty of liquids to prevent dehydration, stick to the recommended dosage, and don’t take it orally if you don’t want the laxative effect.

 Also, magnesium in any form, including Epsom salt, must be used with caution in patients with renal failure since it is processed by the kidneys and can reach toxic levels easily in those patients.
 Magnesium sulfate is often used to successfully treat eclampsia and pre-eclampsia in pregnant women, but pregnant or nursing women should generally exercise caution and consult their doctors being using Epsom salt.

-Potential side effects from overdose:
+Potential side effects from an overdose: